Sovietization of the Baltic states: Independence in 1991

 In July 1989, following the dramatic events in East Germany (the fall of the Berlin Wall), the Supreme Soviets in each of the Baltic countries adopted a "Declaration of Sovereignty" and amended the Constitutions to assert the supremacy of their own laws over those of the USSR.
 Candidates from the pro-independence party Popular Fronts gained a majority in the Supreme Councils in the 1990 democratic elections.
 The Councils declared their intention to restore full independence.

 Soviet political and military forces tried unsuccessfully to overthrow the governments.
 In 1991, Baltic countries claimed de facto independence.
-International recognition, including that of the USSR, followed.
+International recognition, including ultimately that of the USSR, followed.
 The United States, which had never recognized forcible annexation of the Baltic countries by the USSR, resumed full diplomatic relations with the republics.